 Spring 2009 - ANS Environmental Education Director, Lisa Alexander, was the recipient of the Washingtonian Magazine's annual Green Awards, honoring those who work to protect and preserve our local environment and teach the virtue of living green.

-- The current budget for Audubon Naturalist Society is: $3 million or higher
+- The current budget for Nature Forward is: $3 million or higher

 - $1 million to $3 million